penumbra-zone/web/docs/guiding-principles.md

 ### All code should be typesafe

 That means there should be _almost zero_ use of `any` within the repo.
-The most important step is ensuring `strict: true` is enabled in [tsconfig.json](../packages/tsconfig/base.json).
+The most important step is ensuring `strict: true` is enabled in the top-level [tsconfig.json](../tsconfig.json).
 There should be no condition on which that is switched off.
 This will help future developers from being able to easily add/change code given the whole system will have type safety guarantees.
 This, plus extensive testing, will make our code